 The success of Alberta’s beverage container recycling system is heavily dependent on the customer’s experience at your depot.

-Depot Inspections focus on:
+As per the Depot By-law, Depot Inspections focus on:

 For more information, please click the links below to review the following documents: